MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdataformat/nf-acxdataformat-acxdataformatcreate.md

 ## -description

-The **AcxDataFormatCreate** function is used to create a data format for use by an audio class extension (ACX).
+The **AcxDataFormatCreate** function is used to create a data format for use by an audio class extension (ACX) driver.

 ## -parameters